Back Blog

 Belgium

-Fries, or frites, are the most popular type of street food in Belgium, so it’s no surprise that they are a common stadium snack.
+Fries, or frites, are the most popular type of street food in Belgium, so it’s no surprise that they are a common stadium food.
 They are often served with ketchup and mayonnaise in a paper cone.
 The potatoes are made from a singular potato variety and double-fried to give them their distinctive taste and texture.
+Of course, waffles and chocolate are another Belgium standard that must be tried.

 England

 In the USA, many think of pies as being a sweet dessert.
-However, in the United Kingdom and Australia, locals are known to munch on savory pies made of beef steak or ground beef and gravy.
+However, in the United Kingdom, locals are known to munch on savory pies made of beef steak or ground beef and gravy.
 These hot pies are served hot with ketchup and make a convenient and warming snack for those cold and rainy days in the stadium stands.
-Standing in the terraces of a local stadium, locals will have a pie in one hand and their phone loaded with their betting app to have a wager on the live soccer game.
+If you’re in England, we suggest you wager on the live soccer game while watching as this will provide an extra layer of excitement to the event.

 Portugal

 The Portuguese love their meat, with one of the most popular meaty snacks in the country called Bifanas.
-Bifanas are a type of pork sandwich, with the pork fillets cooked in a wine and oil marinade and served in a soft white bun with mustard and Piri-Piri sauce.
-These fast and delicious sandwiches are commonly served as stadium snacks.
+Bifanas are a type of pork sandwich containing pork fillets cooked in a wine and oil marinade and served in a soft white bun with mustard and Piri-Piri sauce.
+Other options include doughnut-like churros, smoky grilled sausages called chouriço, and local codfish fritters called Pasteis de Bacalhau.

 Spain

-Depending on where you are in Spain, there are many types of foods that you can enjoy.
-One common snack is sunflower seeds, which as you’ll learn, is also popular in Russia.
-Another football stadium snack that you’ll regularly be able to purchase is a bocadillo, which is a smoked-meat sandwich that is served on a baguette with cheese.
+Depending on where you are in Spain, there are many types of stadium snacks that you can enjoy.
+One common snack is sunflower seeds, or Pipas, which come salted or flavored.
+Another football stadium snack that you’ll regularly be able to purchase is a bocadillo, which is a smoked-meat sandwich served on a baguette with cheese.
+Empanadas and patatas bravas, a tomato-sauce-topped potato snack, are also common.

 Asia

 Asia is home to the largest portion of the world’s population and 48 different countries.
-This means that there are many different cultures represented over its land mass, ensuring a diverse selection of foods to snack on when you go to watch sports at its many large stadiums.
+This means that there are many different cultures represented over its land mass, ensuring a diverse selection of foods can be found on the football stadium snack tray.

 Russia